super-cache-money/expressive-api/README.md

       console.log('And it's running - easy hey?');
     });

-Now you can hit your api:
+Now you can hit your API:

     GET /user/fetch
     POST /deep/deeper/cervix

+It's worth mentioning again that this is a **JSON only** API.

 ## Extra Features

 ### Controlling which API files are included

-Under the hood, this uses [require directory](https://www.npmjs.com/package/require-directory), so you can use pass in any of its options like this:
+Under the hood, this uses [require-directory](https://www.npmjs.com/package/require-directory), so you can pass in any of its options directly like this:

     app.use(serveApi('./apiDir'), {
       whitelist: /\.js$/